sr320/course-fish546-2016/01-Notes/slides.md

 Everyone good with the tutorial?

 ---
+class: middle

 ## Setting up and Managing a Project

-- Everyone will have a repo for the course
+- ### Everyone will have a repo for the course

-- This will include the files in a well thought out directory structure that also lives on your local machine.
+- ### This will include the files in a well thought out directory structure that also lives on your local machine.